-We thank the German Federal Ministry of Education and Research (BMBF) for their support of this project, as well as the European Union Chamber of Commerce in China's (European Chamber's) members that completed the survey and took part in the in-depth interviews that underpin the findings of this report.
+We would like to thank the German Federal Ministry of Education and Research (BMBF) for their support of this project (as part of the grant under funding reference number 01DO21014B), as well as the European Union Chamber of Commerce in China's (European Chamber's) members that completed the survey and took part in the in-depth interviews that underpin the findings of this report.
 Furthermore, for completing the research and writing of the report, we thank the European Chamber secretariat and MERICS' researchers, Jeroen Groenewegen-Lau, head of Program for the Science, Technology and Innovation Policy Team, and Jacob Gunter, senior analyst of the Economic Research Team.
 Finally, a note of appreciation for the support and feedback of other partners under this BMBF project consortium: Prof. Dr Jörn-Carsten Gottwald, professor for East Asian Politics at Ruhr University Bochum, and Prof. Dr Markus Taube, director of the IN-EAST School of Advanced Studies at the University of Duisburg-Essen.

-Jörg Wuttke President European Union Chamber of Commerce in China
+Jörg Wuttke President

+European Union Chamber of Commerce in China